alexanderbrenning/geods/content/post/2025-11-30-advent/index.markdown

 <img src="figures/mapathon.png" width="50%" />

-At the **`[Mapathon organized by EGEA Jena](https://www.instagram.com/p/DR_4fgMiBTW/)`**, students meet to do exactly that: collaboratively map regions with incomplete coverage—for humanitarian or environmental purposes 🤝.
+At the [Mapathon organized by EGEA Jena](https://www.instagram.com/p/DR_4fgMiBTW/), students meet to do exactly that: collaboratively map regions with incomplete coverage—for humanitarian or environmental purposes 🤝.

 ---